 Check fraud can be defined as using paper or electronic checks to obtain money illegally and can occur at any step in the user journey or from any deposit channel.
 As the most prevalent type of fraud at financial institutions, check fraud costs billions of dollars in losses annually, while impacting millions of account holders each year.

-Solution providers like Alogent specializes in check fraud mitigation solutions that help financial institutions prevent and detect fraudulent activities associated with checks.
+Solution providers like Alogent specialize in check fraud mitigation solutions that help financial institutions prevent and detect fraudulent activities associated with checks.
 With a comprehensive approach that includes advanced technologies for image analysis, signature verification, and anomaly detection, these solutions ensure robust protection against forgery, counterfeiting, and unauthorized check issuance.

 Common examples of check fraud include: